-Being a parent means you’ll eventually need to have tough conversations with your kids, whether it’s about explaining “the birds and the bees” or talking about grief and loss.
-But while these kinds of topics are more prevalent to discuss, there’s one subject that needs to be brought to the forefront — and it’s the discussion about mental health.
+Every parent will have to have a tough conversation — or nine — with the kids at some point, whether it’s talking about consent and rape or grief and loss (hopefully you’ll discuss all of the above eventually, not necessarily all at once).
+But while these kinds of topics are clearly serious and necessary to address, one subject that needs to be brought more to the forefront in parent-child conversations is the discussion about mental health.

 But why is it imperative for parents to talk to their kids about mental health?
 Well, according to postdoctoral psychologist, Brad Stevens, Ph.D., having an ongoing and open conversation about mental health is key for the development of their psychological wellness.
 “Talking to your kids about mental health [will] not only destigmatize the topic, but also help kids to become more self-aware and psychologically minded,” Stevens tells SheKnows.
 And when self-aware and psychologically minded kids grow up, they’ll “more likely grow into self-aware and psychologically minded adults,” continues Stevens.

-And with today being World Mental Health Day, there’s no better time to start discussing this important subject with your kids.
+And now that we’re all quarantined with our kids (and honestly, most of us are struggling with it), it’s the perfect time to bring up this important subject.
 That’s why we connected with a couple of experts to explain how you can navigate this topic with your child.
 Because while it might be hard to discuss, doing so will not only benefit your kids’ relationship with you but their relationship with themselves, too.